This post may contain affiliate links. See our disclosure policy for details.

 Green Kids Crafts STEAM boxes are perfect for younger kids who are getting into STEAM.
 You can choose between two subscriptions – Junior for ages 2-4 and Discovery for ages 5-10+.
 You also have the option to switch boxes, so if the box you choose is too easy or too advanced for your kids, you can always adjust.

 Each box contains up to six STEAM kits and an activity booklet to help your children complete the projects.
-Boxes are focused around a science topic like amphibians or electricity.
-Your child will create crafts, and design experiments learn more about each topic.
+Additionally, boxes are focused around a science topic like amphibians or electricity.
+Your child will create crafts and experiment to learn more about each topic.
 Each box also includes all of the materials you need to complete each activity.

 10) Curious and Creative Kids: Kiwi Crate

-Kiwi Crate is the ultimate hands-on box.
-Not only do kids get to make things, but they are encouraged to innovate and tinker with their designs.
-Each crate comes with all the materials needed to do the projects and detailed instructions.
+Kiwi Crate is the ultimate hands-on box – not only do kids get to make things, but they are encouraged to innovate and tinker with their designs.
+Additionally, each crate comes with all the materials needed to do the projects and detailed instructions.